Amphibians

 What are Amphibians?

 Amphibians are a class of vertebrates that includes frogs, toads, salamanders, and newts.
-Amphibians typically have a life cycle that involves both aquatic and terrestrial stages, with adaptations such as permeable skin that allow them to live in moist environments.
+They typically have a life cycle that involves both aquatic and terrestrial stages, with adaptations such as permeable skin that allow them to live in moist environments.

 Metamorphosis Stages